GonBit/CSharp/Week3/README.md

 Cohesion good, coupling bad

 ### Inheritance
+Is a mechanism where you can to derive a class from another class for a hierarchy of classes that share a set of attributes and methods.
 A way to avoid writing the same code to describe similar things A base class encapsulates the common data and functionality Derived classes add new functionality and/ or data to deal with specialisms